Khemulous/Portfolio-Optimization-/README.md

 # Portfolio-Optimization-

 ## Overview
-This tool provides a robust framework for portfolio optimization through Monte Carlo simulation.
-It enables financial analysts to identify optimal asset allocations based on the Sharpe ratio, helping balance expected returns and risk.
+This project demonstrates portfolio optimization proficiency through Monte Carlo simulation.
+It identifies optimal asset allocations based on the Sharpe ratio, helping balance expected returns and risk.

-## Purpose
-The Portfolio Optimization Tool was developed to demonstrate a practical implementation of modern portfolio theory.
-It allows financial analysts to:

-- Generate randomized portfolio weight distributions
-- Calculate expected returns, volatility, and Sharpe ratios
-- Visualize the efficient frontier
-- Identify optimal portfolio allocations
-- Track portfolio performance over time
-- Compare various portfolio configurations

-## Features
+## Features of the program

 ### Data Processing
 - Imports and processes stock price data from CSV files